DoPlan-dev/CLI/docs/foundation/prompt.md

 ### GitHub Workflow Automation
 - CI runs on every push to any branch
 - Commits use conventional commit format
-- Auto-commit and push on `/finished`
+- Auto-commit and push on `/dev` when task completion is detected
 - Release automation on version tags
 - Changelog auto-updates